raspberrypilearning/flatgame/en/step_3.md

 --- task ---
 Once you have your photos, make a note of where they are stored.

-You could even write down the name of the folder they are in to help your remember.
+You could write down the name of the folder they are in to help your remember.

+GIF - files?
 --- /task ---